AngleProtocol/angle-docs/new-module/glossary.md

 description: A list of words and terms relating to the Angle Borrowing Module
 ---

-# 📚 Glossary - New Module
+# 📚 Glossary - Borrowing Module

 Here, you will find a list of the terms and expressions that are used in this module.